 While I have plenty of things to gripe about when it comes to airlines and ride-sharing services, the one place where I find the most amount of annoying things is at hotels.
 I think that’s because the problems at hotels are preventable, or unforced errors.
-A simple change would make all the difference and the fact that a hotel chooses to not make that adjustment just gets under my skin.
+A simple change would make all the difference and the fact that a hotel chooses not to make that adjustment gets under my skin.

 I’m not talking about hotel thermostats, which they make impossible to set to your preferred temperature, on purpose, to save money.
 These things are much smaller and easier to fix.
 That’s why I find the fact that they don’t fix the problems to be annoying.

 I’ve written several posts about my hotel pet peeves:

 - Why can’t hotels give the right amount of pillows?

 - I wish housekeeping would stop touching my stuff